 Eventually the call of New York City became too strong, and Ramsey moved there in 2011 with very little money and no job except for a part-time gig accompanying singers at a voice studio downtown.
 Eventually, little by little, Ramsey built up a full-time gigging schedule: five nights/week playing guitar and singing in an Irish pub just off Times Square, Sunday mornings on the pipe organ in several churches around the city, piano bars, kids’ concerts and birthdays by day, and - in the fall of 2017 - teaching a singing class to undergraduates in NYU’s School of Theatre.
 All the while, Ramsey never stopped writing songs.
 He formed a writing partnership with Paulie Z, star of the IFC series Z-Rock and frontman of ZO2, which resulted in Paulie’s first solo EP, and their song "Here We Are" being used in the movie "The Last Movie Star" (2018) starring Burt Reynolds and Ariel Winter.
 He made frequent trips to Los Angeles to write and demo songs with one of the pop music industry’s top producers, and to perform in such legendary West Coast venues as the Viper Room and the Whisky-a-Go-Go.
 And of course, back in New York, Ramsey continued to write and demo songs by and for himself.

 2018 saw the release of two new singles, “One of Us” (co-written with Grammy-winner Scot Sax) and “Into the Beautiful World.”
-Ramsey’s next single, “The Dream is Over,” will be released in May 2019.
+Ramsey’s next single, “The Dream is Over,” was released in June of 2019.
 Ramsey is currently finishing up work on a new album, to be released in late 2019.